ManageIQ/integration_tests/docs/getting_started.rst

   * To activate the virtualenv later: ``source <name>/bin/activate``, but do not do it yet, it still needs finishing touches.

-* Fork and Clone this repository.d
+* Fork and Clone this repository
 * Get the shared encryption key (``.yaml_key``) for credentials.
 Ask in CFME QE.
 * Make sure you set the shared secret for the credentials files encryption.
 There are two ways: